Virginia Foster Durr: Marriage

-After withdrawing from school in 1923, Virginia Durr returned home to Birmingham, Alabama where she met her future husband Clifford Durr at church.
+After withdrawing from school in 1923, Virginia Durr returned home to Birmingham, Alabama, where she met her future husband Clifford Durr at church.
 Virginia Durr and Clifford Durr got married in April, 1926, and had five children.
-Clifford married Virginia Foster Durr in hopes of her being a house wife and great social figure while he became a very successful and influential corporate lawyer.
+Clifford married Virginia Foster Durr in the hope of her being a housewife and great social figure, and he became a very successful and influential corporate lawyer.

 While accepting the role of housewife, Virginia was bothered by the condition many workers and their families were in, which she had noticed while volunteering in social work for churches.
+That realization of the economic opportunities was one of the earliest aspects of her political growth.
+At first, however, she viewed the issues through a regional lens, rather than as part of a much larger system of racial and social inequality.
 Virginia and Clifford Durr gave legal, financial, and moral support to civil rights activists.